Coyote V8 Powered 1976 Ford Bronco Built By JRW Rods & Customs

 By 1987, the Romeo, Michigan plant started retooling for the new “modular” engine; a 4.6-liter single overhead cam, two-valve per cylinder masterpiece.
 It took seven years and 4 billion dollars to get to this point.
 That engine, think of it as the Coyote’s grandfather, first saw duty in the 1991 Lincoln Town Car.

 Still, Ford needed something more.
 In 2010, they sought something even more powerful based on the venerable 5.0-liter design.
 The project was code-named “Coyote” paying homage to the A.J.
 Foyt chassis of the 1970s that ran in the open-wheel Indy cars.
 By 2011 the engine was coming out in Mustangs.
-The twin independent variable cam timing was the component that Ford needed to get the trifecta of power, emissions, and improved fuel mileage.
+The twin independent variable cam timing helped Fort achieve the trifecta of power, emissions, and improved fuel mileage.

 For this Coyote V8 Powered 1976 Ford Bronco, a Ford 6R80 automatic transmission built by Power By The Hour in West Palm Beach, Florida.
 Shifting is handled through a Lokar electronic sport shifter.
 The Dana 20 transfer case was rebuilt, and a twin-stick shifter was installed to control high and low-range shifting.
 A rebuilt Ford 9 inch sits under the rear, and a rebuilt Dana 44 occupies the front.